-In captivity, females can reproduce starting at about 2 years old, while males start reproducing between 2-4 years old.
+In conservation breeding facilities, females can reproduce starting at about 2 years old, while males start reproducing between 2-4 years old.

 11. How are mating pairs chosen?

-Each mating pair needs its own aviary; many potential mates end up being incompatible; infertile eggs are common; males sometimes interfere with egg laying and incubation.
+Each mating pair needs its own aviary because they are territorial; many potential mates end up being incompatible; infertile eggs are common; males sometimes interfere with egg laying and incubation.
 Also, it seems that inbreeding is affecting fertility and successful reproduction of some pairs.

-5. Are there enough birds in captivity to consider a release without threatening the population?
+4. Are there enough birds in the facilities to consider a release without threatening the population?

-Yes, an average of 15 offspring per year can be produced in captivity, which means there will be a sustainable source of birds for release.
+Yes, an average of 15 offspring per year can be produced at the conservation breeding facilities, which means there will be a sustainable source of birds for release.

 8. Will the same number and type of birds be released every year?